 View the current Research Update in PDF Form

-This update will be posted on the Cure Tay-Sachs website under Quarterly Updates.
-You can also learn more about the TSGT at www.tsgtconsortium.com.
+This update will be posted on the Cure Tay-Sachs website under Current Research Updates.
 If you have any questions or comments about this update I can be reached at firstname.lastname@example.org or you can call the foundation offices at (216) 812-5855.
 More updates will be posted as they become available.

 Kenneth Bihn - President - Cure Tay-Sachs Foundation